JortdeBokx/NPO-streams/README.md

-# NPO streams
+# NPO-streams
-Fetches Live tv streams from all Dutch public broadcast channels (Nederlandse publieke omroep), and restreams them behind a HDHomerun like proxy for use in Emby or Plex.
+Fetches Live tv streams from all Dutch public broadcast channels (Nederlandse Publieke Omroep), and re-streams them as a HDHomerun for use in Emby or Plex.
 The Proxy runs as a small flask app.

 I made this application as I watch tv very rarely, and when I do don't want to use the npo website.
 Using this service you can stream the following channels: